victorruelle/ExperimentManager/README.md

 # ExperimentManager

 Thoughtless and all-round experiment manager for Python.
+Its main purpose is to automate all background work relating to saving files and logging.
 ExperimentManager can easily be used to :

 - Manage saving and loading directories for all your experiment files with automatic verisonning and logging.
 - Record the output of your experiment and save all source files for more reproductability.